MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ### What does your organization do?

 I'm interested in finding out how your organization does it?
 Do you have something similar.
 Are your overarching principles clear as an engineering team?
 What have you tried?
-Please add your comments below.
+Please add your comments / insights below.